 It is truly timeless information about who we are and how we function, and I know I will be coming back to this book many times in the future.

 I want to recommend it to anyone who is seriously interested in becoming really good in something they’re passionate about.

-Mastery by Robert Greene (book)
+Mastery by Robert Greene (Amazon)